ollej/shoutbridge/README.md

 this message next time it sees that user in the chat.

 ### TwitterPlugin ###
 The Twitter plugin posts all messages to a given Twitter account.
+It can also read mentions of the configured twitter account and post them to jabber/shoutbox.

 Activate this plugin by adding "Twitter" to the list of plugins in the config.ini file.